stevendwood/html5-dropzone/README.md

 </script>

 ```
-For anyone familiar with the HTML5 drag and drop API, this code is roughly the equivalent of the following code.
-The problem with the following code as opposed to that above is that it will not run on IE at all, nor will it handle adding and removing the classes to the drop target elegantly when there are other elements inside the drop target since [the dragleave event will fire when you go over any child elements](http://stackoverflow.com/questions/7110353/html5-dragleave-fired-when-hovering-a-child-element).
+For anyone familiar with the HTML5 drag and drop API, the above code is roughly equivalent to the following code, which doesn't use the [dropzone] attribute.
+The problem with the code below is that it will not run on IE at all, nor will it handle adding and removing classes to the drop target elegantly when there are other elements inside the drop target since [the dragleave event will fire when you go over any child elements](http://stackoverflow.com/questions/7110353/html5-dragleave-fired-when-hovering-a-child-element).

 ```html
 <!-- (FOR ILLUSTRATION ONLY - DOES NOT WORK !!) -->